LibraryCarpentry/lc-python-intro/episodes/03-types-conversion.md

 >
 > 1. Number of days since the start of the year.
 > 2. Time elapsed since the start of the year.
-> 3. Serial number of a piece of lab equipment.
+> 3. Call number of a book.
-> 4. A lab specimen's age.
+> 4. Standard book loan period.
-> 5. Current population of a city.
+> 5. Number of reference queries in a year.
-> 6. Average population of a city over time.
+> 6. Average library classes taught per semester.
 >
 {: .challenge}